New Zealand Listener: History

 Pamela Stirling was the editor since 2004, and by 2018 readership was 197,000 with a circulation of 45,262.

 From 2004 to 2009, the Listener produced an annual New Zealand Listener Power List of the 50 most powerful people in New Zealand.
 It also published the Best 100 Books, Best 50 Kids Books, and Best Cookbooks, every November/December.

 Notable writers to have had their work published in the Listener include James K. Baxter, Janet Frame and Maurice Shadbolt.

 Closure and restart, 2020

 On 2 April 2020, the Bauer Media Group announced the closing of many of its New Zealand and Australian publications, including The Listener, due to the continued loss of advertising revenue, hastened by the COVID-19 pandemic.
 Prior to that, the weekly current affairs printed magazine was billed as "New Zealand's best-selling current affairs magazine with a per capita circulation higher than Time, the New Yorker and Spectator".

 On 17 June 2020, Australian investment company Mercury Capital purchased The Listener as part of its acquisition of Bauer Media's Australia and New Zealand assets.
 On 17 July, Mercury Capital announced that it would resume publishing The Listener and other former Bauer publications.
 In late September 2020, Mercury Capital rebranded Bauer Media as Are Media, which took over publication of The Listener.
 Publication of The Listener resumed with the issue of 10 October 2020.

+On 30 June 2023, Are Media partnered with New Zealand media company NZME to launch a digital subscription version of The Listener called "Listener.co.nz."
+The website is hosted on The New Zealand Herald's website and also features digital exclusive content.

+In June 2025 digitised issues of the Listener from 1939–1959 were made available on Papers Past.